captionpoint/captionpoint-plays/ANTIGONE-centered.md

 ---

+[Demophilus singing]

+---

 Her father, the North Wind, had raised her In his far-off cave, cradled by storms, Never to run free in the sun’s warm light.
 She shares her endless fate with you, My child, my child.

+---

+## ISMENE ANTIGONE and DEMOPHILUS:

+Sister, my sister locked in chamber in and tomb.
+Sister, my sister didn't I suffer like you.
+Sister, my sister she was a princess.

+---

+## ISMENE:

+I was a princess too.

+---

+## EUBOULE:

+Two.
+One Two.
+Two.
+One Two.

 ---

 ## CREON:
 Teiresias, what news do you bring me?

 ---

 ## TEIRESIAS: